 L-1B Visa To Green Card: Everything You Need To Know

 One of the first steps that many foreign professionals take to get a green card is applying for a nonimmigrant visa.
-Working in the U.S. through visas such as the H-1B, E-2, or L-1B creates the perfect platform from which a green card can be achieved.
-Getting from an L-1B visa to a green card can be a great way to live and work permanently in the U.S. Here’s how to do it.
+Working in the U.S. through nonimmigrant visas such as the H-1B, E-2, or L-1B creates the perfect avenue through which a green card can be achieved.
+Going from an L-1B visa to a green card can be a great way to live and work permanently in the U.S. Here’s how to do it.

 How the L-1B Visa Works